PowerPoint Presentation

 Knowledge & Experience

-• Ability to collate, analyse and present a variety of data
+• Understanding how to analyse and use data effectively

 Personal qualities • Clear commitment and understanding of the Trust ethos, vision and values and an ability to uphold them